 Mohs surgery in NYC is ideal if skin cancer is discovered in a spot that is cosmetically important to you, such as on your face.
 Basal and squamous cell carcinomas respond well to the Mohs surgery procedure, leaving very little in the way of a Mohs surgery scar.
-Make your appointment today in our state-of-the-art Dermatology NYC clinic with a leading dermatologist and Mohs surgeon Dr. Bard.
+Make your appointment today in our state-of-the-art Dermatology NYC clinic with a leading dermatologist and Mohs surgeon in Midtown Manhattan and on Upper East Side NYC Dr. Bard.
 She is among the best dermatologists NYC, among the top rated Mohs surgeons in the country, an internationally recognized book author and contributor to a multiple industry top dermatology citations.

 As researchers continue to grapple with finding new and better ways to treat cancer, one treatment stands out as one of the most promising tools to fight skin cancer: Mohs micrographic surgery.
 Though it’s been around since the 1930s, when Dr. Frederick Mohs first introduced the technique, Mohs surgeons in NYC only began to embrace the procedure in the 1990s.

 Your Manhattan dermatologist agrees that the Mohs surgery procedure in NYC is an exceptional technique that can lead to quick and thorough cancer diagnoses and treatments.
 Dr. Bard is among the best rated Mohs surgeons in the country.
 She is fully trained and extensively experienced at using the in-office skin cancer treatment, your local expert in Mohs surgery is prepared to perform this procedure.

 Mohs Surgery in NYC Explained

 Prior to the development of modern Mohs surgical procedure, you had to wait to hear back from a laboratory to find out the results from a skin biopsy.
 If your dermatologist removed a piece of an unknown skin lesion, the lab would determine if the skin sample was benign (non-cancerous) or malignant (cancerous).
 You also may have had to return for multiple excisions before your dermatologist could be sure that all the cancerous skin cells were removed.